Alteration of public land

 • depositing or storing landscaping and or building materials

-• installing kerbside house numbering for no monetary gain.
+• installing kerbside house numbering for non-commercial purposes

 Accepted alterations checklists